weaveworks/weave/site/using-weave/security-untrusted-networks.md

 If *both* peers at the end of a connection consider the other to be in a trusted subnet, Weave Net attempts to establish fast datapath connectivity, which is unencrypted.
-Otherwise the slower `sleeve` mode is used and communication is encrypted.
+Otherwise communication is encrypted which imposes overheads.

 Configured trusted subnets are shown in [`weave status`](/site/troubleshooting.md#weave-status).